-Bill to introduce tax incentives for critical minerals enters parliament
+Bill to introduce tax incentives for critical minerals enters Parliament

 The government has introduced a bill to implement tax incentives for hydrogen production and critical mineral production as part of its Made in Australia reforms package.